BakedChicken77/DRSearch/drsearch_backend/README.md

 To enable request tracing with Langfuse, configure the following environment variables:

 ```
+LANGFUSE_ENABLED=True
 LANGFUSE_HOST=http://localhost:3000
 LANGFUSE_PUBLIC_KEY=<your-public-key>
 LANGFUSE_SECRET_KEY=<your-secret-key>
 ```

-The backend automatically attaches a Langfuse callback handler to its answer chain.
+Set `LANGFUSE_ENABLED` to `True` to enable tracing.
+When omitted or set to any other value, Langfuse is not used.
+The backend automatically attaches a Langfuse callback handler to its answer chain when enabled.